palistra/devops-demolabs/InterConnect/Extended/lab-2-create-order-toolchain-using-pre-built-template.md

       will display the respective (cloned) repo
       ![GitHubPage](screenshots/GitHubPage.png)
       Note that the creation of the Toolchain did clone the repo in GitHub.
+      Return to the Toolchain page by either clicking on the **Go back one page** arrow on the browser or, if you clicked the right-mouse button to open a new browser tab, close the GitHub Issues browser tab.

       2. Clicking on the **Eclipse Orion Web IDE** will display the Web editor.
       ![OrionEditor](screenshots/OrionEditor.png)